FAQ 1: Can you help me find a new role in analytics?

 To gain basic analytical skills, I recommend getting a solid foundation in statistical concepts, Python and R programming languages.
 There are plenty of free resources to do that including but not limited to DataCamp, Coursera, EdX, Big Data University and Udacity.
 Simply search for free statistics classes on Google and you’ll find them.

 Knowing how to query data is also an essential skill, thus learn the SQL language and how to design a database.
 Dimensional modeling also seems to be in high demand.
 Again, these types of topics are widely available to learn for free.

 Lastly, you will want to have skills in showcasing your analysis and telling stories with data.
 If you are not already an Excel guru, you will want to become a master of Excel.
 It is the #1 analytics tool in the world!
 Also learn Tableau, Qlik, TIBCO Spotfire, or another data discovery tool.
 For data storytelling, there are many excellent books and SlideShare presentations on that topic.

-Usually when I get asked this question, I want to know why a move is desired.
-As much as we hear about the so-called data science talent shortage, I found these roles to be rarely available.
-When a data science role did open up, it was usually staffed with a PhD level statistics or mathematics graduate.
+When I get asked this question, I want to know why a move is desired.
+Usually data science roles are staffed with a Masters or PhD level statistics or mathematics graduate.

 To learn data science myself, I took a specialized course given by my favorite data science guru, Dean Abbott, back in 2006.
 Then I invested in a two-year post-graduate certificate data science program from University of California San Diego that I aced.
 Despite my training and passion for data science, I never landed a pure data science role ever.
 I was always immediately rejected without even getting an interview.
 I found landing business intelligence roles was much easier to achieve.
 Reporting projects sometimes allowed me to apply my data mining skills.
 Although I did not get a lot of data science work, it was fun working in a data related role that aligned to my interests.